v4nz777/udemy-coupons-checker-frontend/README.md

 ## Installation and Usage
 - run `npm install` to install dependencies
 - run `npm run dev` to run development mode
+- Follow this link to connect to the server https://github.com/v4nz777/udemy-coupons-checker-backend.git